rtrelease/Jetson-Symbolics-Neuromorphics/DoctorAnatomy.md

 Beyond that, programmatic neuromorphic modeling also addresses more rigorous biological neuron network designs, since human brain cognitive mechanisms naturally support thinking with apparently conflicting concepts.

-In this study, we investigate the quality of anatomical information contained in and accessed by a major Open Source DNN-based large language model, operating with a web accessed "chatbot" user interface.
+*In this study, we investigate the quality of anatomical information contained in and accessed by a major Open Source DNN-based large language model, operating with a web accessed "chatbot" user interface*.

+Chatbots (e.g., ChatGPT) have been popularly adopted for educational applications like essay writing, raising many reasonable concerns and issues for students, teachers, and administrators.
+From an adoption

 ##### Materials and Methods

 **The current series of *anatomical reasoning* experiments** uses new Open Source LLMs provided in the comprehensive [NVIDIA Jetson Generative AI Lab](https://www.jetson-ai-lab.com/index.html) containers.
 In this instance, we are creating a chatbot character called **Doctor Anatomy** to answer questions about breadth and depth of anatomical knowledge contained in a LlaMa 2 Chat model.

 **Platform:** AGX Orin 64GB, booting 1 TB NVMe SSD with JetPack 5.1.2 (L4T r35.4.1); [NVIDIA Jetson Generative AI Lab](https://www.jetson-ai-lab.com/tutorial_text-generation.html) text-generation-webui container; [Llama-2-7B-Chat-GGUF model](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF)
 ![image](https://github.com/rtrelease/Jetson-Symbolics-Neuromorphics/assets/71346897/90e79657-820c-465f-be94-d26098840e51)